CAPLTER/knb-lter-cap.46/README.md

 "flying" is not clear nor particularly additive, those data are not included in the published data.

+### knb-lter-cap.46.23 *2023-11-01*

+- data refresh
+- incorporates more of the yaml approach, here data entities (except the spatial vector) and people are documented via yaml configuration files
+- incorporates QUDT units
+- adds for the first time, albeit limited, annotations, mostly in conjunction with the move to QUDT units but also annotations are added to some attributes (mostly dates)
+- SQL to isolate CORE surveys at the SRBP sites is broken out into a single, temporary table rather than duplicating the code for both the surveys and observations queries.
+- Omits duplicate surveys and counts identified by J. Haight

 ### knb-lter-cap.46.22 *2023-02-12*

 * data refresh